matham/ffpyplayer/doc/source/installation.rst

 You can also select the FFmpeg libraries to be used by defining values for CONFIG_XXX.
 For example, CONFIG_AVFILTER=0 will disable inclusion of the FFmpeg avfilter libraries.
 See setup.py for all the available flags.

+To use SDL2_mixer, which is required when multiple audio files are to be played simultaneously (or even when they are open at the same time) environment variable ``USE_SDL2_MIXER`` must be set to 1 when compiling.
+SDL2_mixer binaries and headers must also be available.

 Finally, run::